MicrosoftDocs/appcenter-docs/docs/sdk/push/migration/xamarin-ios.md

 If you want to disable the swizzling of `UNUserNotificationCenterDelegate` callbacks, refer to [the documentation to disable automatic method forwarding of UNUserNotificationCenterDelegate methods](~/sdk/push/xamarin-ios.md#user-notification-center-delegate).

-In case you didn't implement your own `UNUserNotificationCenterDelegate`, there is no action required.
+In case you didn't implement your own `UNUserNotificationCenterDelegate`, there's no action required.

 If you are using App Center Push's default setup logic (i.e. you didn't add the `AppCenterUserNotificationCenterDelegateForwarderEnabled` entry to your **Info.plist** or it's set to `1`) and are implementing your own `UNUserNotificationCenterDelegate` callbacks, do the following: